wouterpeere/GHEtool/paper.md

 GHEtool aims to be used both by academic researchers in thermal systems integration and as a tool for educational purposes.
 It offers all the code and functions needed to size a borefield.
 Also, it evaluates the mean fluid and borehole wall temperature evolution.
 Therefore, GHEtool is beneficial for research activities relating to fifth-generation district heating, seasonal thermal energy storage and sensitivity analysis on borefield parameters.

-The tool comes with a graphical user interface.
+The tool comes with a GUI.
 This interface is particularly beneficial for educational purposes, where students (and trained engineers) can play around to see how specific decisions influence the behaviour of the borefield.
 It is used at the University of Leuven (Belgium) for all master thesis students that work in the geothermal study domain and in the course B-KUL-H0H00A Thermal Systems.

-Furthermore, practitioners in the HVAC domain can use it to size their borefields correctly, so they become more economically feasible and ready to play an essential role in the energy transition and  of the built environment.
+Furthermore, practitioners in the heating, ventilation and air condition (HVAC) domain can use it to size their borefields correctly, so they become more economically feasible and ready to play an essential role in the energy transition and  of the built environment.

 # Comparison with existing tools